-Your dog can eat pumpkin in a variety of ways.
+Your dog can eat pumpkins in a variety of ways.
 There are several pumpkin dog treats, canned pumpkin dog food, pumpkin supplements, and also raw or canned pumpkin your dog will love.

-The less additives and ingredients in canned pumpkin, the better it will be for your dog’s health.
-Once opened, canned pumpkin can be stored in the fridge for three or four days.
+The fewer additives and ingredients in canned pumpkin, the better it will be for your dog’s health.
+Once opened, canned pumpkins can be stored in the fridge for three or four days.

 You can also feed your dog homemade cooked pumpkin.
 There are tons of recipes online that will guide you to baking a pumpkin and scooping out the insides for a tasty treat.
 Raw pumpkin seeds are also safe for dogs.

 Whenever making homemade pumpkin treats for your dog, avoid adding salt, oil, or sugar.
 Although raw pumpkin might not be as flavorful for you, dogs will still appreciate the flavor.